ddsbook/blog/2014/drafts/data-exploration-in-r.md

 	  head(a[order(-a$actual),],5)
 	})

 Then we plot them.
-I *really* hate stacked bar charts, but, if that's what Python folks have to live with, I can go data vis slumming for a while #grin.
+I *really* hate stacked bar charts, but, if that's what Python folks have to live with, I can go data vis slumming for a while `#grin`.
 Note that most plots are selectable to bring up a standalone version which may be larger and definitely easier to scale up and save out.

 	:::SLexer
 	gg <- ggplot(data=exp.v.asn, aes(x=asn, y=freq))